 The Energy Supplier that is notified of, or otherwise identifies, a potential Erroneous Switch (which will be the Initiating Supplier) shall initiate a resolution process to switch the RMP's Registration back to the Energy Supplier that holds the Energy Contract for the RMP.
 The Initiating Supplier shall do this by sending an Initial Request to the Associated Supplier.
 The Initiating Supplier shall use the Enquiry Services to establish the identity of the Associated Supplier.

-Where a proposed Switch which would become an Erroneous Switch is identified before the Gaining Supplier's Registration Status becomes Secured Active or Active, then the Gaining Supplier or Losing Supplier (whichever first becomes aware) shall take the necessary steps to prevent the Switch, for example by sending an Annulment Request or Withdrawal Request (as applicable) in accordance with the Registration Services Schedule.
+Where a proposed Switch which would become an Erroneous Switch is identified before the Gaining Supplier's Registration Status becomes Secured Active or Active, then the Gaining Supplier or Losing Supplier (whichever first becomes aware) shall take the necessary steps to prevent the Switch, for example by sending an Withdrawal Request or Annulment Request (as applicable) in accordance with the Registration Services Schedule.

 The procedure in this Section B may also be used in circumstances where the Gaining Supplier agrees to return a Consumer to the Losing Supplier on a goodwill basis (referred to as a Consumer Service Returner).
 However, for reporting purposes, a Consumer Service Returner is not categorised as an Erroneous Switch.